 Seeking Beauty will take some effort to comprehend but it is very important.
-You must know what is it all for?
-When you have become an autonomous Ronin, constantly improving your performance in all areas, then what is the Meaning of Life?
+When you have become an autonomous Ronin, constantly improving your performance in all areas, then what is it all for, what is the Meaning of Life?

 You may have picked up some of our answer when you watched The Last Samurai.
 Think back and you will see how important beauty and harmony were to the lives of that village.

 Now I want to take another run at it with a different movie, one of the best ever made.
-Bladse Runner.
+Blade Runner.
 Each time you watch it, you will find new questions to ponder.

 You want to have these sights.
 And having them is not just a matter of taking banal selfies in exotic settings, rather it is in being able to see the beauty in something as mundane as how a table is set, with the various wine glasses partially full, and the lights flicker, while her hands dance about like two white doves mating.
 It could be a grouping of trees on your daily drive, and it can be the landscaping by some small house.
 This is all there for you to create with your desire.